fVargasg/charity-coders-client/README.md

 # Charity Coders

-- `This was my second project at General Assembly boot camp and consists of developing a client app to consume an api developed with Ruby on Rails.`
+- `This was my last project at General Assembly boot camp and consists of developing a client app to consume an api developed with Mongoose, ExpressJs and MongoDb.`

+A project to connect software developers that want to shared their knowledge building web sites and applications whith organizations or persons interested in build web sites and applications.

+This is a good choice for entry level developers to implement their knowledge and add value to their portfolio.

 ## Links